Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # Powered by curl

 Hurl is a lightweight binary written in [Rust].
-Under the hood, Hurl HTTP engine is powered by [libcurl], one of the most powerful and reliable file transfer library.
+Under the hood, Hurl HTTP engine is powered by [libcurl], one of the most powerful and reliable file transfer libraries.
-With its text file format, Hurl adds syntactic sugar to run and tests HTTP requests, but it's still the [curl] that we love.
+With its text file format, Hurl adds syntactic sugar to run and test HTTP requests, but it's still the [curl] that we love.

 # Feedbacks